timescale/docs/use-timescale/write-data/about-writing-data.md

 ---
 title: About writing data
-excerpt: How to write data to TimescaleDB
+excerpt: How to write data to Timescale
 products: [cloud, mst, self_hosted]
 keywords: [ingest]
 tags: [write]